 Loading

-Routing in Angular
+Routing in Angular-tutorial

 Routing is what makes it possible to navigate between different parts of your Angular application like pages or sections without reloading the entire webpage.